willdelorm/code100/README.md

 ### Day 18: February 20, 2023

-_JavaScript: The Advanced Concepts_ (68%) Learned about modules: IIFEs, CommonJS, AMD and native ES6 integration
+_JavaScript: The Advanced Concepts_ (68%) Learned about modules: IIFEs, CommonJS, AMD and native ES6 integration Finshed portfolio layout & some functionality

+### Day 19: February 21, 2023

+Completed _JavaScript: The Advanced Concepts_ on __Zero to Mastery__!
+Continued to improve portfolio functionality

 ## Missed Days to Make Up